remix-run/remix/.changeset/chatty-impalas-grow.md

 "@remix-run/testing": patch
 ---

-- Bump React Router dependencies to the latest version.
+Bumped React Router dependencies to the latest version.
 [See the release notes for more details.](https://github.com/remix-run/react-router/releases/tag/react-router%406.10.0)